Core Academic Course Descriptions for Session 4, 2024-2025

 show more

-Session 3 will focus on United States’ involvement in foreign affairs: the Louisiana Purchase, the Panama Canal, the Philippine-American War, and the League of Nations.
 Independent work may be expected, about 30 min/week on average.
 Instructor: Melanie Ware.
 Max: 8

 show less

-BIOLOGY: ANATOMY I SYLLABUS HERE
+BIOLOGY: ANATOMY II SYLLABUS HERE

 show more